justjohnd/workflow/README.md

 2. Under Certificates for Load Balancers and Spaces, click Add Certificate.
 3. Add your domain, select subdomains, and enter a name.
 Your certificate will generate.

-### Log in to SSH
+### Creating SSH on Windows machine
-1. Open PuTTY, and open Host Name.
-2. Enter password (note: password authentication is enabled for SSH).
+DigitalOcean droplets are Linux based.
+If you want to generate an SSH, you need to use PuTTYgen, which creates SSH keys, as well as PuTTy the utility used to connect your machine to the server via SSH
+1. Open PuTTygen and either generate a new key or load one (if you've created one in DigitalOcean)
+2. Select **Save Private Key**

 ### Creating Users in SSH
 1. Log in to SSH